filip7557/filip7557/README.md

 - 👋 Hi, I’m Filip Ćurić
 - 👀 I’m interested in web and mobile development.
-- 🌱 I’m currently learning Android and Kotlin
+- 🌱 I’m currently learning Android and new backend technologies.
 - 💞️ I’m looking to collaborate on anything I can help with.
 - 📫 I'm reachable via email(filip.curic@student.ferit.hr or filip.curic6@yahoo.com).